fluiddyn/fluiddyn/doc/get_good_Python_env.rst

 Recent Python version on not so recent Linux
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Some still widely used Linux work with Python 2.6 but you can always install a more up-to-date Python 2.7.
-If you can not install a package with python 2.7 and virtualenv, build Python from source.
+Some still widely used Linux work with Python 2.6 but you can always install a more up-to-date Python 3 or 2.7.
+If you can not install a package with python 3 or 2.7 (and conda or virtualenv), build Python from source.

 Python 2 on Arch Linux